TMS - Test for

 Scholastic aptitude test for human medicine, dental medicine and veterinary medicine

 The TMS – Test for Medical Studies – is one of the most renowned subject-specific scholastic ability tests in Germany.
-It is coordinated and organised by the central TMS Coordination Office (“TMS-Koordinationsstelle“), which is located at the Heidelberg Medical Faculty.
-We are responsible for the development and evaluation of the test.
+Responsible for coordination and organisation of the TMS is the central TMS Coordination Office (“TMS-Koordinationsstelle“), which is located at the Heidelberg Medical Faculty.
+ITB is responsible for the development and evaluation of the test.

-The TMS consists of nine groups of exercises which have been proven to be suitable for making a very good prediction of success in medical studies.
-The exercises cover competencies such as memory, reasoning and concentration.
+The TMS consists of nine modules proven suitable for ensuring a very good prediction of success in medical studies.
+The various exercises cover competencies such as memory, reasoning and concentration.

 The largest scholastic aptitude test in the German-speaking world

-This makes the TMS the largest subject-specific study ability test in the German-speaking world.
+This makes the TMS the largest subject-specific study test in the German-speaking world.

-In 2022, the TMS will again be carried out on four test dates at more than 80 test locations throughout Germany.
-For the first time, there will be dates in spring as well as in autumn:
+In 2023, the TMS will again be carried out on four test dates at more than 80 test locations throughout Germany.

 Content and structure of the TMS

-The Test for Medical Study Programmes (TMS) is a subject-specific study ability test consisting of nine groups of exercises.
+The Test for Medical Study Programmes (TMS) is a subject-specific study ability test consisting of eight modules.
 The pure processing time is just over five hours.
 However, with registration, admission and lunch break, the test takes around eight hours to complete.

 - Muster zuordnen (Recognizing Patterns)